Being Safe in and around Oranga School

 Arriving to and going home from school

-It is parents’ responsibility to ensure that children arrive safely and are collected from school each day at 3.00pm.
+It is parents’ responsibility to ensure that children arrive safely and are collected from school each day.
+Classrooms are open from 8.30am and students need to be collected at 3.00pm.
 We have a 40 kilometre speed limit surrounding Oranga Primary and ask that parents be mindful of children hopping in and out of cars particularly on peak hours of drop off and pick up.

 Each day from 3pm - 3.15pm we have road patrollers providing safe crossings on both Oranga Ave and Rangipawa Road.
 We also have road patrol operating on Rangipawa Road in the mornings from 8.30am - 8.50am.
 If you are crossing these roads whilst the road patrollers are out please help us to set a good example for children and use the crossings provided.